 3. Needs an Existing Account

 You will need an existing WhatsApp account on your mobile to install and use WhatsApp on the iPad.
-Furthermore, if you are not part of the multi-device beta, you will need to stay signed in with your phone to use the messaging app.

 4. No Voice & Video Calling